flux-framework/flux-operator/docs/tutorials/state.md

 -rw-rw-r-- 1 docker docker 6231 Mar 12 07:44 archive.tar.gz
 ```

-Next, let's bring up a second minicluster!
+Next, let's bring up a second MiniCluster!
 This time, in the entry point it should find the existing archive,
 load into the broker, and then we will see them.
-We can use the same minicluster file!
+We can use the same MiniCluster file!

 ```bash
 $ kubectl apply -f examples/state/basic-job-completion/minicluster.yaml